Mark Arnold (actor)

 Mark Arnold (born May 23, 1957) is an American actor most notable for his role as a professional dancer named Gavin Wylie who became a rebel on the run on the ABC soap opera The Edge of Night from 1980 to 1983.
 From 1984 to 1985, he played the role of Joe Perkins, the original hero of the daytime soap Santa Barbara, replacing Dane Witherspoon.
 He also appeared on the serials Guiding Light, Rituals and as Rob Coronel #2 on One Life to Live from 1987 to 1989.
 In 1985, Arnold played Michael J. Fox's character's nemesis, Mick McAllister, in the movie Teen Wolf.
 He also played a major part in the Full Moon Features films Trancers 4: Jack of Swords and Trancers 5: Sudden Deth.
-In 2009, he played the title character's father in the movie April Showers.
+In 2009, he played the main character's father in the movie April Showers.